-A high rate of shopping cart abandonment is one of the worst things in eCommerce management.
+A high shopping cart abandonment rate is one of the worst things in eCommerce management.
 After putting in all the effort to gain customers, you finally push them into the checkout funnel.
 But BOOM!
 They abandon their cart before completing the purchase.

 It sucks, I know.
 But don’t lose hope yet.
 These proven techniques will help you nip shopping cart abandonment right in the bud.